Inputs, assumptions, processing, and outputs in a cash flow forecast model

 This allows easy usability and audit-ability and brings confidence to the general process.
 All formulas should be transparent, clear, and well-documented so people can easily understand how the model works.

-The output section contains all important figures we would like to get out of a cash flow forecast model.
+The output section contains all the important figures we would like to get out of a cash flow forecast model.

 1. Models outputs should be easy to find and understand.